Environment

 Gender Pay Gap

 The Group seeks to minimise the impact of our operations on the environment and is committed to reducing its greenhouse gas (’GHG’) emissions.
-This report outlines the Group’s GHG emissions for 2021.
-Using an operational approach, the Group identified its boundaries to ensure all activities and facilities for which it is responsible were being recorded and reported in line with Scope 1 and 2 of the SECR regulation, which applies to company financial years starting on or after 1st April 2019.
+This report outlines the Group’s GHG emissions for 2022.
+Using an operational approach, the Group identified its boundaries to ensure all activities and facilities for which it is responsible were being recorded and reported in line with Scope 1 and 2 of the SECR regulation, which applies to Company financial years starting on or after 1st April 2019.
 Relevant data was provided to an independent consultant, EcoAct.
 The validity, accuracy and completeness of the data was audited by EcoAct and then used to calculate the GHG for Macfarlane Group.
-Calculations were completed in accordance with the main requirements of ISO-14064-1 standard and deliver both absolute values and an intensity ratio for Macfarlane’s emissions.
-Activities conducted in the Republic of Ireland, the Netherlands and Sweden, and Scope 3 (Business travel fuel) are now included in the calculations as per the SECR regulations.
+Calculations were completed in accordance with the main requirements of ISO-14064-1 standard and deliver both absolute values and an intensity ratio for the Group’s emissions.
+Activities conducted in the Republic of Ireland, the Netherlands and Germany are included below to represent the Group’s full Scope 1 and 2 footprint.
+Scope 3 emissions tied to business travel fuel are included separately as per the SECR regulations1.

 Table 1: Emissions data